 Temporary construction staging areas are currently only allowed for up to 3 years.
 Recent large-scale developments have taken more than 3 years to complete, including larger public infrastructure projects.
 To address this issue, the amendment removes the time limit for staging areas except for staging areas in Environmental, River Environmental, and River Natural overlay zones, which will continue to be subject to the regulations for a permanent use.
+For consistency, the Pleasant Valley Natural Resource overlay zone is being added to the list of overlay zones where staging area are subject to regulations for permanent uses.

-Item # 55 Construction activities - permits for staging areas
+Item # 56 Construction activities - permits for staging areas